Window of Opportunity (Stargate SG-1)

 "Window of Opportunity" is the sixth episode from season 4 of the science fiction television series Stargate SG-1, and first aired on the American subscription channel Showtime on August 4, 2000.
 The episode is based on a time loop scenario, with SG-1 team members Colonel O'Neill and Teal'c repeatedly reliving the same ten hours after a mission on a planet.
 Since the rest of their team and all personnel at Stargate Command are unaware of the happenings and do not remember the time resets, O'Neill and Teal'c are forced to find a solution on their own.

 Penned by Joseph Mallozzi and Paul Mullie, "Window of Opportunity" was the writing duo's second script, and their first episode to air.
 Mallozzi and Mullie later became executive producers of both Stargate SG-1 and Stargate Atlantis.
 The episode's unusual story style caused an unexpected shortage of footage during filming, which director Peter DeLuise compensated for by shooting additional scenes, many of which were humorous.
 "Window of Opportunity" is widely regarded as a fan favorite.

-Mallozzi essentially remade this episode when he later wrote the Dark Matter episode All the Time in the World, another time loop narrative and Dark Matter was created by Mallozzi and Mullie, the concept of which they came up with whilst working on the Stargate franchise.
+Mallozzi essentially remade this episode when he later wrote the Dark Matter episode "All the Time in the World", another time loop narrative.
+Dark Matter was created by Mallozzi and Mullie, while working on the Stargate franchise.